 Cuyahoga County alone possesses more than 23,000 acres of reservations that include 300 miles of walking trails, golf courses, lakefront parks and a zoo.
-Not to mention Cuyahoga Valley National Park, which lies mostly within Summit County and the other 14 counties that make up Northeast Ohio.
+Not to mention Cuyahoga Valley National Park, which lies mostly within Summit County and is the only National Park in Ohio.
 You can’t go too far without finding a great place to hike, canoe, snowshoe, cross-country ski, horseback ride, picnic and swim.

 Experience Amish culture

 Ohio probably isn’t the place you think of when you’re looking for a new cultural experience.
 However, did you know the Amish community in the northeast of the State is the largest in the world (sorry Pennsylvania).
 I for one am fascinated by the unique lifestyle of the Amish and appreciate their slow lifestyle, fresh food, beautiful quilts and hand-crafted furniture.
 Tour a traditional Amish home and barn, and take a buggy ride to get as close as possible to experiencing Amish life.